 This is the enrolment of every Nigerian and Legal Resident from the age of 16 years and above.

-Walk into the nearest NIMC Enrolment Centre with any of the following required Original and Valid supporting documents:
+Walk into the nearest NIMC Enrolment Centre with your BVN if you have one and any of the following required Original and Valid supporting documents:

 - Driver’s License

 - Voter’s card (Temporary or Permanent)

 - Attestation letter from a prominent ruler in your community

 - NHIS ID card

 - Government staff ID card

 - Registered/recognized private organization staff ID card

 - School ID Card (private/public)

 Process for capturing applicants of 16 years and above (Adult Enrolment):